pauljrognon/bse-python-brushup-2022/complements.md

 ---
 {% include navigation.html %}

-You can find lectures and videos from the previous years below.
+You can find videos from Nandan Rao's course.
 They introduce many of the concepts that you will learn during the brush-up course.
 The content overlaps with the current one, but not completely.
 The purpose of these materials is to provide additional support for you during the course.
-Altough, those of you who feel that they need more preparation before the course starts can already start watching through these videos.
-Along with the videos, you will find a link to the slides posted on this website.

 ## 0. Introduction to Python + Variables